 ArcGIS Enterprise supports various ways to publish data.
 By publishing data, you can make it available to other members of your ArcGIS Enterprise portal for use in maps and apps.
 The primary ways to publish content are from ArcGIS Pro, ArcMap, and the ArcGIS Enterprise portal.
 You also publish content as part of workflows in the portal or in ArcGIS apps.
-For example, the standard feature analysis tools in Map Viewer create feature layers to store results.
+For example, the standard feature analysis tools in Map Viewer create feature layers that store the results of analysis.

 As a publisher, it is important to consider the functionality you want available for your web services and layers before you publish.
-Your needs may vary from service to service.
+The necessary functionality may vary from service to service.
 It is also important to consider how you want people to use your services and where you want the data to be stored.

 When you publish, you can copy the data to ArcGIS Enterprise—which results in hosted layers and data managed by ArcGIS—or you can reference data in its original location.

 ArcGIS Pro provides a full user experience and set of options for publishing.
 In ArcGIS Pro, you decide what functionality you want the web layer to have, and this dictates the type of layer you publish.
 For details on publishing web layers, see Introduction to sharing web layers in the ArcGIS Pro help.